 While a harness should be inspected and possibly replaced on a regular basis depending on the frequency of use, having one that has some longevity and durability is a good idea.
 Because of this, we considered the materials used to make the harness, the overall quality of the workmanship, as well as how the harness fit and where potential points of weakness could be.
 While we did find a number of individual details and design choices that we didn’t always agree with, the harnesses on this list met, or exceeded our expectations when it came to durability and toughness.

 If properly maintained, the best climbing harnesses can last for years of enjoyable climbs.
 In order to make sure that happens, a climber needs to regularly inspect and clean his climbing harness.
 So it pays to take a closer look at how easy or hard maintenance on these harnesses has the potential to be.
 Thankfully, with a few minor exceptions, most of these harnesses were very easy to care for, and maintain.

-Q: How often should I replace my harness?
+q: How often should I replace my climbing harness?

 First, be sure to inspect your harness before and after each climb.
 Look for signs of discoloration, tears, or excessive fraying.
 If you see any of these things, it’s best to use a different harness and retire that one from use.

 When your harness gets dirty, and you’ll be surprised at how often that happens, the best course of action is to first try rinsing it off to get rid of the dirt and grime.
 If that doesn’t work, a wipe down with soapy water and a damp sponge may do the trick.
 Don’t use bleach or any type of harsh cleaner since the abrasive chemicals can cause the harness to deteriorate more quickly.
 And of course, be sure to dry the harness off completely.